jolynch/website/content/drafts/semver_must_evolve.md

 support this.
 Three examples that I personally struggle with frequently:

-**Debian packages (`apt`/`aptitude` in particular)**: You only get one version and the higher one is almost always chosen even if that may break less than pins.
+**Debian packages (`apt`/`aptitude` in particular)**: You only get one version and the higher one is almost always chosen even if that may break less-than pins.
 A common practice with debian packages to work around these limitations is to release new packages with a different name.

-**Java libraries (`mvn`/`gradle` in particular)**: In a given class path you can only have one implementation of a given package, even if you manage to convince gradle or maven to pull down multiple versions of a `.jar` good luck getting the JVM to not just arbitrarily pick one implementation.
-As a result Java developers often resort to hacks like
+**Java libraries (`mvn`/`gradle` in particular)**: In a given class path you can only have one implementation of a given package.
+Even if you manage to convince gradle or maven to pull down multiple versions of a `.jar`, good luck getting the JVM to not pick one implementation arbitrarily.
+As a result, Java developers often resort to hacks like
 [package path rewriting](https://imperceptiblethoughts.com/shadow/).

 **Python libraries (`pip`)**: While the Python community has moved towards